 ‘It’s A Hell Of A Pack And A Good Team At That’ – Farrell

-Along with three injury-enforced changes, Ireland head coach Andy Farrell believes his team selection for Sunday’s match against Italy will ‘keep competition in the right places’ as the Championship gathers pace.
+Along with three injury-enforced changes, Ireland head coach Andy Farrell believes his team selection for tomorrow’s match against Italy will ‘keep competition in the right places’ as the Championship gathers pace.

 Round two of the Guinness Men’s Six Nations takes in Edinburgh, London, and Dublin, as the three winning sides from the opening weekend return home looking to build further momentum in the title race.